Diegopie/Classes-And-OOP/psuedo.md

 - Play with it
 - Create Super Methods

 ## Create Front End

-- Create a class when selecting a color
+### Create a class when selecting a color

+- Where are we going to store it?
+Intro useRef
+- Set State for What WILL update on render

+### Disable Buttons onClick

+- useRef to create a reference to button container
+- useEffect to listen to any interaction to createSwitch function

+### Sell Switch Button

 - call class when creating a game
 - call class when playing a game
 - call class when charging switch

+add a confirm button